Understanding DUI and Its Impact on Immigration Status

 The classification of a DUI as a misdemeanor or felony can depend on several factors.
 These include the level of impairment, whether there was an accident or injury, and the individual’s prior criminal history.
 It’s important to note that even a misdemeanor DUI can have significant immigration consequences.

-In Colorado, a fourth DUI and vehicular assault is a felony.
+In Colorado, a fourth DUI and vehicular assault are felony charges.

 Inadmissibility and Deportability: Key Concepts in Immigration Law